aerogear/modern-appdev-workshop/README.md

 - C) Implementing offline support and conflict handling for client and server
 - D) Building your first container and provisioning application to OpenShift
 - E) Configuring Authentication using MDC
+- F) Binding the Server to Your App Using the Mobile Developer Console
+- G) Enabling Auth Service (Keycloak) in the Application.

 ## Prerequisites